 The two main juices for the Gerson Therapy, the Gerson green juice and carrot-apple juice, share a common ingredient: granny smith apples.
-But at this time of year, they’re out of season, and can be particularly hard to find organic.
+But at this time of year, they’re out of season and can be particularly hard to find organic.
+Many people seem to have found ways round this though.
+By using a Hurom juicer (read some Hurom juicer reviews here if you’re interested in one), many people seem to be quite happy to make their own version of these juices.
+Be sure to try and find similar ingredients to achieve a similar taste!

 Coincidentally, it’s also around this time of year that our Education Team starts to get lots of frantic phone calls and emails from Gerson patients, who can’t find green apples anywhere and don’t know what to put in their juices.